Henry-Denny/Tetris/README.md

 # Tetris
-The classic version of Tetris, written in C++ using the SFML library
+The classic version of Tetris, written in C++ using the SFML library.